TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/python_online_editor_sign_up.md

 9. Student should have access to shared team workspace:
 ![team workspace photo](cloud9_student_workspace.png)

+## Creating a New Workspace
-10. Click the plus sign to Create a new workspace
+1. Click the plus sign to Create a new workspace
-11. In “Workspace name” field enter “mypythonworkspace”
+2. In “Workspace name” field enter “mypythonworkspace”
-12. Give it a description of “This is my example workspace”
+3. Give it a description of “This is my example workspace”
-13. Make your workspace private
+4. Make your workspace private
-14. Select “Python” Template button
+5. Select “Python” Template button
-15. Click "Create workspace" at the bottom of the page
+6. Click "Create workspace" at the bottom of the page
 ![Filled in workspace photo](cloud9_student_new_workspace.png)

-16. This will take a few seconds to set you up, but it will look like this:
+7. This will take a few seconds to set you up, but it will look like this:
 ![Cloud9 empty workspace photo](new_workspace_photo.png)

-17. From the top panel select window, pick share (third choice from the top)
+8. From the top panel select window, pick share (third choice from the top)
 ![Cloud9 window to share](window_to_share_photo.png)

-18. Enter your teachers' username or email in the "Invite People" section - this shares your workspace with your teachers and allows them to add comments.
+9. Enter your teachers' username or email in the "Invite People" section - this shares your workspace with your teachers and allows them to add comments.
 ![Cloud9 Share options photo](share_workspace.png)

 ## Creating a New File